xinwenfu/VChat_GTER_CodeReuse/README.md

 ## Conclusion
 For a discussion on why this overflow is possible, please refer to the [previous exploit](https://github.com/DaintyJet/VChat_GTER_EggHunter).

-The main takeways from this is even when the buffer is limited, and if it is the only buffer it may be possible to reuse existing code in the target process to create a remote execution enviornment.
-There are more complex means and methods of acheving this, but hopefully this provides a intuative example of reusing code that the already exists!
+The main takeaways from this is even when the buffer is limited, and if it is the only buffer it may be possible to reuse existing code in the target process to create a remote execution environment.
+There are more complex means and methods of achieving this, but hopefully this provides a intuitive example of reusing code that the already exists!

 ## Test code
 1. [shellcode.asm](./SourceCode/shellcode.asm): Assembly shell code